Puff adder: Scalation

 The head has a less than triangular shape with a blunt and rounded snout.
 Still, the head is much wider than the neck.
 The rostral scale is small.
 The circumorbital ring consists of 10–16 scales.
 Across the top of the head, there are 7–11 interocular scales; three or four scales separate the suboculars and the supralabials.
 It has 12 to 17 supralabials and 13–17 sublabials.
 The first three or four sublabials contact the chin shields, of which only one pair exists.
 Often, two fangs are on each maxilla, and both can be functional.

 Midbody, the snake has 29–41 rows of dorsal scales.
 These are strongly keeled except for the outermost rows.
 The ventral scale count is 123–147, the subcaudals number 14–38.
 Females have no more than 24 subcaudals.
 The anal scale is single.

-Distribution and habitat
+Geographic distribution and habitat

-This species may be the most common and widespread snake in Africa.
+The species Bitis arietans may be the most common and widespread snake in Africa.
 It is found in most African regions and on parts of the Arabian Peninsula.

 It is found in all habitats except true deserts, rainforests, and (tropical) alpine habitats.
 It is most often associated with rocky grasslands.
 It is not found in rainforest areas, such as along the coast of West Africa and in Central Africa (i.e., central DR Congo); it is also absent from the Mediterranean coastal region of North Africa.
 On the Arabian Peninsula, it is found as far north as Ta'if.
 It has been reported to be found in the Dhofar region of southern Oman.